Writing and publishing today is a long way removed from typewriters and carbon paper. The days of sending typed or printed manuscripts are over.

-Finding the best writing tools for your needs takes time.
+Finding the best writing and publishing tools for your needs takes time.
 You need to assess how well each writing app works for you.

-You can find a lot of free writing tools that work exceptionally well.
+You can find a lot of free writing software that works exceptionally well.
 But in some cases, a premium version might be a better solution.